 3. Cable Side Bend

-- Attached D-handle to a low pulley and stand side-on to the weight stack.
+- Attached D-handle to a low pulley and stood side-on to the weight stack.

 - Bend your torso away from the pulley, pulling the D-handle upward.